xzbdmw/colorful-menu.nvim/README.md

 - [**roslyn (C#)**](#roslyn),
 - [**basedpyright (Python)**](#basedpyright),

-For any other language, default to directly apply treesitter highlight to label (feel free to open feature request for more languages).
+For any other language, default to use highlight group of item's kind (feel free to open feature request for more languages).

 Currently supports **nvim-cmp** and **blink.cmp**.